samargulies/CDN-Sync-Tool/readme.txt

 = 0.6 =
 * Added cst_upgrade function which was called in the activation function
+* Changed CDN hostname in options to solely work with "ossdl_off_cdn_url" option

 = 0.5 =
 * Added IF NOT EXISTS to table creation